We approach fluid dynamics simulation differently depending upon our client need. AC Principle Dan Faulkner shares a new option for CFD.

-The product used a pump to deliver water through a cleaning nozzle, and we needed a way to predict the system performance.
-If the flow had been smooth and steady our job would have been easy, but this product required pulses of high-pressure water — several per second.
+Our client’s product uses a pump to deliver water through a cleaning nozzle.
+We needed a way to predict the system’s performance.
+Our job would have been easy if the fluid flow had been smooth and steady.
+But this product required pulses of high-pressure water — several per second.

 For pulsating liquid, when the flow is continually starting and stopping, our equations and mathematical model needed to account for all factors that affected the flow behavior: